By TJ Lightwala, head of Future Adaptive Specialist Team (FAST) and Performance, Mindshare MENA

 - Dynamically adjust and target campaigns based deterministic real-time user data, enabling brands to engage their audiences in a relevant and continuous manner.

-- Combination of Operator Data (such as demographics, real-time location, roaming, kinds of handset, Operator system), Opt-in data (such as age, gender, language, family size, family status as managed by telco provider), behavioral data (most common, in the programmatic world, affinity, preferences, browsing patterns), are merged to devise an audience communications strategy.
+- Combination of Operator Data (such as demographics, real-time location, roaming, kinds of handset, operator system), opt-in data (such as age, gender, language, family size, family status as managed by telco provider), behavioral data (most common, in the programmatic world, affinity, preferences, browsing patterns), are merged to devise an audience communications strategy.

-- Data usage can be made free for high impact interstitials or video link off from SMS or programmatic messaging essentially saving the data cost to the user to whom the communications is served.
+- Data usage can be made free for high impact interstitials or video link off from SMS or programmatic messaging essentially saving the data cost to the user to whom the communication is served.
 This is not replicable in other walled garden mechanisms, obviously.

 Why would the telco providers like of Etisalat or Du in our region be willing to do this?